binkley/modern-java-practices/README.md

 * Gradle &mdash; your build script is written in Groovy or Kotlin; dynamic, imperative, and mutable; requires debugging your build on occasion, but less verbose than Maven's XML.
-Use of "parent Gradle" projects is possible but challenging.
-You can locally extend your build script either _inline_ with build code, with project plugins, or with plugins from a separate project ( perhaps shared across project for your team).
+Use of "parent" (umbrella) projects is possible but challenging.
+You can locally extend your build script either _inline_ with build code, with project plugins, or with plugins from a separate project (perhaps shared across project for your team).
 If interested in custom plugins,
   [read more here](https://docs.gradle.org/current/userguide/custom_plugins.html)
 * Maven &mdash; your build scripts is written in XML; declarative and immutable; verbose but specific; it either works or not.
-Use of "parent Maven" projects is simple with built-in support.
+Use of "parent" (umbrella) projects is simple with built-in support.
 You can locally extend your build with plugins from a separate project (perhaps shared across project for your team).
 If interested in custom plugins, [read more here](https://maven.apache.org/guides/plugin/guide-java-plugin-development.html)

 This article offers **no preference between Gradle or Maven**.
 You need to